scogra17/BF2/README.md

 * Modify benchTime for main function benchmarking (currently the default is 1s when run via main vs. 10s when run via tests)
 * Continue reading Golang benchmarking docs to determine if:
-    * Input & benchmark function names can be dynamically altered
+    * Input & benchmark function names can be dynamically generated
     * A single input value can be shared by separate benchmarking functions

 ## Helpful resources